-Because ODL coverage typically shares the limit of the overall D&O program, it is critical that a company understands the full extent of its ODL exposures.
+Because ODL coverage typically shares the limit of the overall D&O program, it is critical that your company understands the full extent of its ODL exposures.
 This can be difficult due to the cascading nature of the D&O policy in that it not only extends coverage to the parent company, but also to subsidiary companies that may appoint directors and officers to sit on outside boards.
 And since most D&O policies are global, ODL coverage and exposures extend worldwide.

-Companies should have a tracking methodology in place to help quantify and assess their indemnification obligations as well as the potential impact on their D&O program.
+Ensure your company has a tracking methodology in place to help quantify and assess its indemnification obligations as well as the potential impact on its D&O program.
 Such a system should include how companies:

-- ► Facilitate and document decisions to approve or not approve indemnification for a particular outside position and how this is communicated to the individual at both the parent company and subsidiary. - ► Track the start and cessation date of the outside position. - ► Require individuals to report any claims against them regarding their outside position to the company on a timely basis.
+- Facilitate and document decisions to approve or not approve indemnification for a particular outside position and how this is communicated to the individual at both the parent company and subsidiary. - Track the start and cessation date of the outside position.

+Require individuals to report any claims against them regarding their outside position to the company on a timely basis.

-A firm grasp on the basics of ODL coverage can help ensure that your directors and officers are protected in the event of any D&O litigation.
-Understanding the overall corporate and subsidiary exposures can help ensure that your D&O program limits are not inadvertently exposed to a claim that was not anticipated to be covered under your program.
+A firm grasp on the basics of ODL coverage can help ensure you are protected in the event of any D&O litigation.
+Understanding the overall corporate and subsidiary exposures can help ensure that your company's D&O program limits are not inadvertently exposed to a claim that was not anticipated to be covered under its program.